Bills that Restrict Minor Access to Social Media (HB 1408, SB 199 & Others)

 Status: Failed

-SB 199, which is now the primary social media control bill moving, requires social media providers to determine the age and Indiana residency of any individual seeking to create an account.
-The bill also creates a 10-year, ongoing “age estimation” system tied to usage thresholds, additional activity, and any collection of demographic information.
+Language from SB 199 was stripped and added to HB 1408 in conference committee.
+HB 1408 now requires social media providers to determine the age and Indiana residency of anyone seeking to create an account and creates a 10-year, ongoing “age estimation” system tied to usage thresholds, additional activity, and the collection of demographic information.

-Accounts for users under 17 must automatically include locked safety settings, including limits on direct messages and search visibility, and bans on algorithmic recommendations and behavior-based ads.
-Violations of these checks are treated as deceptive acts under Indiana’s Deceptive Consumer Sales Act and are enforceable by the attorney general.
+Accounts for users under 16 must automatically include locked safety settings, including limits on direct messages and search visibility, and bans on algorithmic recommendations and behavior-based ads.
+Violations are treated as deceptive acts under Indiana’s Deceptive Consumer Sales Act and are enforceable by the attorney general.

-We all want kids to be safe online, but we oppose SB 199 because it responds with an overbroad system that conditions access to lawful speech on recurring age and residency verification, pushing Hoosiers to hand over personal information and lose anonymity just to participate online.
-Its vague standards and enforcement penalties will drive platforms to over collect data, block lawful users who don’t have methods to prove their age, and chill protected speech for adults and minors alike.
-Indiana can protect kids through alternative safety measures and targeted enforcement against harmful conduct without a one-size-fits-all approach.
+We all want kids to be safe online, but we oppose HB 1408’s approach because it conditions access to lawful speech on recurring age and residency verification, pushing Hoosiers to hand over personal information and lose anonymity just to participate online.
+Its vague standards and enforcement penalties will drive platforms to over-collect data, block lawful users who can’t prove their age, and chill protected speech for adults and minors alike.
+Indiana can protect kids through alternative safety measures and targeted enforcement against harmful conduct without a one-size-fits-all system.